Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 threat emitter (concurrent with the illumination of the ACTIVITY and/or MISSILE LAUNCH buttons), the event is signified by a circle around the emitter symbol.

-> 🚧 Keep in mind that the simulation is still being improved
-> so the behaviour of the device along with the sounds is expected to change.

 ## ALR-46 Controls

 ### RWR Display Intensity Knob